Allround Inflatable SUP Board Review

 The range of Anomy 10’6 SUP inflatable boards are OMG gorgeous, dreamt up by some crazy and amazing Catalans in Barcelona.
 These boards will make you stand out from any crowd.
 And why do I say these rather than this board?
 That's because Anomy bring out new limited edition boards every year with graphics designed by different artists to give every SUP rider a choice of stunning individuality.

 It’s not all about the looks though!
 Like the Red Paddle Co 10’6 these guys really have gone all out on high quality manufacturing, with laminated construction, great drop stitch and a board that pumps to 20 ps.
-This board is as rigid as any of the high quality SUPs, with 2 glued on side fins and 1 central slide in fin construction this board has amazing tracking ability too!
+This board is as rigid as any of the high quality SUPs, with 2 glued on side fins and 1 central FCS fin construction this board has amazing tracking ability too!
 The bag is well designed, with wheels and rucksack, the bag is all black and looks great and is well made.
-Anomy have decided not to bring out an alloy paddle as part of their basic package, instead including an Anomy branded Glass paddle, which is a pretty cool thing to offer so not only do you get even more SUP pleasure with a lovely upgraded paddle as standard you get to look even more amazing on the water with matching kit.
+Anomy have decided not to bring out an alloy paddle as part of their basic package, instead including an Anomy branded Glass paddle, which is a pretty cool thing to offer, so not only do you get even more SUP pleasure with a lovely upgraded paddle as standard you get to look even more amazing on the water with matching kit.

 Any bad bits with this board?
 Not really!
 The board is great, graphics are OK, they're not going to win awards but nor are you going to be covering it with a towel either.
 The bags pretty good, unbranded but large and has wheels and rucksack option.
+The major downside with this board is that the paddle is very basic and needs an upgrade if you want a paddle that will last as long as the board, In gladiators defence on this!
+We do feel that most basic paddles with branded packages also need an upgrade.

 The Starboard Wide Point Zen is ever so slightly shorter at 10,5 and is our favourite all round SUP-surf board for quite a few reasons.
 It’s a great allround board but has been tweaked to be very efficient in surf, with a wider nose and a thinner tail giving the Zen added manoeuvrability in the waves.
 Little details like a leash ring on the deck and the tail make all the difference.
 They have gone for the glued on fin system which means there's another board to choose from if you prefer this no hassle option.
 Starboard are also planet conscious.
 Their manufacturing process minimises offcuts of the laminated fabric meaning less landfill waste, they give you a little hook for your paddle to hook bottles out the ocean and they try use less to no plastic in there packaging opting for cardboard protection instead.
 Oh and their bags are gorgeous which is a nice extra when taking your board on holiday.
 The starboard is double layer with stringer tech, keeping the board light and very stiff.